kpuka/SIMAH/_portfolio/9 Confounding.md

 ---

 Review of the concept, and strategies to address, confounding.
 A confounding variable distorts the estimated effect of another variable on the outcome.
-Confounding may be addressed at the design and/or analysis stage of a study, and is frequently addressed using multiple regression.
-It is inappropriate to rely on statistical significance to identify confounding.

 <!--more-->

 # Introduction
-The observed relationship of a primary variable of interested (referred to as the "exposure"; e.g. treatment group), and the outcome may be biased because of random error/chance or systematic errors
+The observed relationship of a primary variable of interested (referred to as the "exposure"; e.g. treatment group), and the outcome may be biased because of random error/chance or systematic errors.

-Systematic error
+Systematic error includes:
 - Selection bias - bias from the procedures used to select people into the study or retain them in the analysis
 - Information bias - bias from a flaw in measuring exposure, outcome, or covariates
 - Confounding - discussed below